Working students - Wages, taxes and regulations 2024

 Important: If students increase their working hours, for example during the semester break, employers must check whether the 26-week rule is complied with or whether an insurance obligation arises.

-In this context, companies must pay particular attention to ensuring that the working hours of their student employees comply with the provisions of the Working Hours Act (ArbZG).
+In this context, companies must pay particular attention to ensuring that the working hours of their working students comply with the provisions of the Working Hours Act (ArbZG) are in compliance.
 Among other things, this law regulates maximum working hours, rest breaks and rest periods between work assignments.

 Simply record your working students' working hours digitally